ujwalll/Flashchat/README.md

-A chat app developed in flutter.
+A chat app developed in flutter using firebase.